soapbox-pub/rebased/config/config.md

 ## :web_push_encryption

 Web Push Notifications configuration.
-You could use a mix task `mix web_push.gen.keypair` to generate it.
+You can use the mix task `mix web_push.gen.keypair` to generate it.

 * ``subject``: a mailto link for the administrative contact.
 It’s best if this email is not a personal email address, but rather a group email so that if a person leaves an organization, is unavailable for an extended period, or otherwise can’t respond, someone else on the list can.
 * ``public_key``: VAPID public key